tiagofrepereira2012/paper_notes/notes/face_rec_demographics/the_impact_of_age_and_threshold.md

 ## In a nutshell

-In the paper the authors describe basically the impact of age using one COTS system offered by NEC.
+In this paper the authors described basically the impact of age using one COTS system offered by NEC.
 The major finding is a study carried out in a massive dataset (PRIVATE) of mugshots (~4.6M images from the australian population).
-They demonstrated in that both FMR and FNMR are high once age is very low (0-4 years old) and once the difference in age between the comparison pairs is very large (>3 years).
+They demonstrated in that FMR and FNMR are high once age is very low (0-4 years old) and once the difference in age between the comparison pairs is very large (>3 years).

 Findings are similar than the ones from NIST report, but the experiments in this paper are more granular.
 Unfortunatelly, NEC didn't provide a face verification system, so we can't cross-correlate this paper with that [report](../FRVT_demographic.md).